1_The Contemporary Middle East in a Comparative perspective

 Required reading: L. Robson, Colonialism and Christianity, Univ. of Texas Press, Austin 2011, ch.
 2.

 Presentation delivered by one student: J.P.
 Daughton, An Empire Divided: Religion, Republicanism, and the Making of French Colonialism, 1880-1914, Oxford University Press, Oxford 2006, ch.
-1.
+1. In alternative: A. Aziz, Orientalism, Kashmir, and Islam, Inverse Journal, 24 December 2019, available on-line.

 Lesson 5: The 'Jewel in the Crown': Approaching Modern India